 The report also queried the necessity of a village to accommodate visiting journalists.

 The findings drew an indignant response from Stephane Troussel, the president of the regional council of Seine Saint-Denis which will host most of the Olympic sites.

-"We are not in the Republic of the Inspectors of Finance, we can't change the winning plan," he said.
+"We are not in the Republic of the Inspectors of Finance, we can't change the winning plan," he told AFP.